recallai/meeting-action-items-bot/README.md

 To get a step-by-step walkthrough check out the blog that goes over [how to build a meeting notetaker using this repo](https://www.recall.ai/blog/how-to-build-a-meeting-notetaker) or the [video demo](https://youtu.be/CAwfV0JgjmM).

+Learn more about how to use Recall.ai as your [meeting action items API](https://www.recall.ai/product/notetaker-api).

 ## Prerequisites

 1. [Node.js](https://nodejs.org/en/)